bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter4-10.md

 # 4.10 Test CAN Bus

 This example demonstrates the use of the Linux API, which uses the CAN bus interface on the development board to send and receive data.
 Copy can_send and can_receive to the development board.
-Perform the following steps

-## Hareware connect
+## Hareware
-MYD-Y6ULX board has an CAN bus interface(J10).You need connect the H, L data signal to another CAN device or USB to CAN converter.
+MYD-Y6ULX board has a CAN bus interface(J10.6 for CAN-L, J10.7 for CAN-H).You need connect the H, L data signal to another CAN device or USB to CAN converter.

 ## Software